IgorSadoune/Minimum-Price-Markov-Game/README.md

 `mpmg` is a modular environment designed for studying the Minimum Price Markov Game (MPMG), a concept in game theory and algorithmic game theory.
 It provides an easy-to-use framework for conducting experiments with multiple agents using collusion and cooperation dynamics.
 This environment is useful for researchers and developers interested in game theory, reinforcement learning, and multi-agent systems.

+The paper introducing the MPMG can be find here: https://arxiv.org/abs/2407.03521

 ## Features
 - **Customizable Multi-Agent Environment**: Supports different numbers of agents and heterogeneous vs. homogeneous settings.